pixel-ports/docs-hub/docs/index.md

 ## Overview

-This is the documents hub for the PIXEL project.
+This is the documents hub for the PIXEL project (https://pixel-ports.eu/).

 PIXEL is the first smart, flexible and scalable solution for reducing environmental impacts while enabling the optimization of operations in port ecosystems through IoT.